fepfitra/algorithms/README.md

 [Y] Fibonacci Sequence: Generate the Fibonacci sequence up to a specified number, either using recursion or iteration.

-Prime Number Generation: Write a program to generate a list of prime numbers up to a given limit.
+[Y] Prime Number Generation: Write a program to generate a list of prime numbers up to a given limit.

 Sorting Algorithms: Implement and compare various sorting algorithms like Bubble Sort, Quick Sort, Merge Sort, and Insertion Sort.